 The education records will be corrected or amended in accordance with the decision of OAH if the decision is in favor of the student.
 If the decision is unsatisfactory to the student, the student may place with the education records statements commenting on the information in the records or statements setting forth any reasons for disagreeing with the decision of the hearing officer, or both.
 The statements will be placed in and maintained as part of the student’s education records, and released whenever the records in question are disclosed.

 Students may have copies of their education records and this policy.
 The copies of records may be made at the student’s expense, depending on the nature of the request.
 Official transcripts will be $8.00.

 Complaints regarding alleged failures to comply with the provisions of the Family Educational Rights and Privacy Act (FERPA) may be brought to the college’s Chief Student Affairs Officer or submitted in writing to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
 20202-4605.

 Complaints about compliance with the Minnesota Government Data Practices Act (MGDPA) may be brought to the college’s Chief Student Affairs Officer, or to the Minnesota Commissioner of Administration, or to the Minnesota Office of Administrative Hearings.

-The designated campus Data Practices Compliance Officer at Fond du Lac Tribal and Community College is Marisa Haggy.
-Please contact her by phone at 218-879-0879 or via email to email@example.com with any questions or for assistance in making a request.
+The designated campus Data Practices Compliance Officer at Fond du Lac Tribal and Community College is the Human Resources Director.
+Please contact them by phone at 218-879-0879 with any questions or for assistance in making a request.